 - 1. A vacancy notice is issued for a specific position and applications are accepted until midnight of the day of the deadline for applications; - 2.
 You are evaluated on the basis of your application form and candidates who fulfil the requirements of the position are presented to the hiring manager; - 3.
 A pre-interview or pre-test may be carried out in the event that many candidates meet the requirements of the position.
 The pre-interview or pre-test are designed to test the competencies relating to the specific position and the motivation of the individual; - 4.
 The most suitable candidates are invited for a competency-based interview and a written test.
-The interview is focused on the competencies and technical skills that are most important for the position and reflected in the vacancy notice; - 5.
+The interview is focused on the competencies and technical skills that are most important for the position and reflected in the vacancy notice.
+All other online applicants (not suitable) are informed with an email; - 5.
 Other testing methodology may be used as appropriate, and checking of work-related references and verification of educational credentials takes place before a selection decision is made; - 6.
 Offer of appointment/assignment is sent to the successful candidate, and candidates interviewed are normally advised of the outcome of the selection process within 2-3 weeks.
-Upon completion of the recruitment process, all other online applicants are informed of the outcome.